ChiranjeeviCholla/Simple_Regis_And_Login/README.md

 # Simple_Regis_And_Login
+# Simple C++ Login & Registration System

-- Implemented a console-based user registration and login program in C++ - Stores usernames and passwords in a plain text file (users.txt) - Supports:   * Registering new users   * Authenticating existing users   * Menu-driven interface - Intended as an educational example for beginners to learn file I/O and basic authentication flow.
+This is a basic console-based user registration and login system written in C++.
+It stores usernames and passwords in a text file (`users.txt`) and allows users to:

+- Register a new account
+- Log in with existing credentials
+- Exit the program

+## 🛠 Features
+- Simple and beginner-friendly C++ code
+- File I/O to store and retrieve user credentials
+- Menu-driven interface

+## 📁 File Format
+User credentials are stored in `users.txt` in the format: